GabrielGil/c9-lemp/README.md

 # c9-lemp

-This repo holds all the script, config files and commands you might want to use to set up a LEMP environment using NGINX and PHP-FPM instead the defaul Apache2 runner for PHP applications on Cloud9 workspaces.
+This repo holds all the script, config files and commands that you might want to use to set up a LEMP environment using NGINX and PHP-FPM instead the default Apache2 runner for PHP applications on Cloud9 workspaces.

 ### Prerequisite